Aerial Monocular 3D Object Detection: Methodology

 \subsection{Simulation to real-world transfer}

 To alleviate expensive and laborious real-world data collection/annotation, we adopt a Sim2Real training regime, where the model is pre-trained on simulation data~(AM3D-Sim), and followed by fine-tuning on real data~(AM3D-Real).
-Specifically, to minimize the domain gap, which can be triggered by the inconsistency between physical parameters, {\em e.g.}~illumination, reflection, etc, we take inspiration from the idea of \textbf{domain randomization}~\cite{Tobin2017DomainRF}, conducting aggressive color augmentations on the simulation data, and train the model to be invariant to all of them.
+Specifically, to minimize the domain gap, which can be triggered by the inconsistency between physical parameters, {\em e.g.}~illumination, reflection, etc, we take inspiration from \textbf{domain randomization}~\cite{Tobin2017DomainRF}, conduct aggressive color augmentations on the simulation data, and train the model to be invariant to them.
 Likely this model can adapt to the real-world environment, as the real visual scene is expected to be one sample in that rich distribution of training variations.